2jerryhu/Cs30-major-project/proposal.md

 - Saving scores on local storage
 - Leaderboard/high score information
 - Randomly generated prompts
-- Multiple varieties of prompts, ex. with/without punctuation, with numbers, random sting of words, text from books/movies
+- Multiple varieties of prompts, ex. with/without punctuation, with numbers, random string of words, text from books/movies
 - Easy to use and visually appealing UI
 - Instant death mode